Taking Up Arms and the Challenge of Slavery in the Revolutionary Era

 During this evolving struggle, the American insurgents frequently denounced Britain's arbitrary and despotic policies by asserting that the Americans would not be "slaves" to England.
 Were these leaders conscious of the irony/hypocrisy/contradictions in their refusals to be "slaves" to English policies while maintaining thousands of enslaved Africans among them?
 Why was the rhetoric of enslavement and resistance to it so central to the American enterprise at this time?

 This lesson is designed to help students understand the transition to armed resistance and the contradiction in the Americans' rhetoric about slavery through the examination of a series of documents.
-It is designed to be conducted over a several-day period, depending on the speed at which the groups work through the readings.
-However, teachers with time constraints can choose to utilize only one of the documents to illustrate the patriots' responses to the actions of the British.

 Did the turn to armed resistance by the American colonists in 1775 indicate that a decision for independence/revolution had been made consciously at that point?